×Pachyveria 'Corvus' is a small plant that grows in elegant, compact rosettes. It is also sold under the name Pachyphytum 'Corvus'.

 How to Grow and Care for ×Pachyveria 'Corvus'

 Watering: During the growing season, this plant prefers the "soak and dry" method.
-Water deeply and then let the soil completely dry out before watering again.
+Water deeply and then let the soil dry out completely before watering again.
 Water sparingly during the winter, only enough to keep the plant from shriveling.
 Above all, if you have a saucer under the pot, do not forget to empty the excess water.

 Propagation: ×Pachyveria 'Corvus' is easily propagated by stem cuttings, leaves, and offsets.
 Therefore, spring is the best time to take cuttings or separate offsets.